Microsoft Tips

-Tips is the latest of a series of tutorial hubs in Microsoft Windows that provides information about using features.
+Tips (formerly Welcome to Windows, Getting Started with Windows, Windows XP Tour, Welcome Center, Getting Started, Hints, and Get Started) is a series of tutorial hubs in Microsoft Windows that provides information about using features.
 Information is presented as screenshots, text descriptions, videos, and web links.
 As Windows upgrades have traditionally been drastic, each version since Windows 95 has had its own tutorial app, and the name has changed frequently.
 Notably, the feature list shown has tended to expand as newer versions of Windows are released and the most recently released tutorial receives updates through the Microsoft Store, allowing it to receive updates more frequently than Windows itself is upgraded.